Launched in July 2016

-Origin is a game platform by Electronic Arts that allows users to purchase, download, and will automatically keep installed games up to date.
+Origin is a PC game platform by Electronic Arts that allows users to purchase, download, and keeps installed games up to date.
 The service also supports social features like chatting with friends and broadcasting their gameplay to Twitch.tv.

 About the Project

 In 2016, we were redesigning the Origin client and decided to take this opportunity to fix an issue with how users found content on the platform with search.